Centene Corporation (CNC) Shares Fall ~10% Pre-Market After Reporting Q2 2025 Diluted Loss Per Share, Class Action Lawsuit Over “Inflated Guidance” Pending – Hagens Berman

-SAN FRANCISCO , Aug.
-04, 2025 (GLOBE NEWSWIRE) -- Before the markets opened on July 25, 2025, investors in Centene Corporation (NYSE: CNC) saw the price of their shares decline about 10% in pre-market trading after the company reported disastrous Q2 2025 financial results.
+SAN FRANCISCO, Aug.
+06, 2025 (GLOBE NEWSWIRE) -- Before the markets opened on July 25, 2025, investors in Centene Corporation (NYSE: CNC) saw the price of their shares decline about 10% in pre-market trading after the company reported disastrous Q2 2025 financial results.

 The company, a prominent provider of government-sponsored and commercial healthcare services, finds itself embroiled in a class action lawsuit following a dramatic plunge in its stock price.
 The suit, Lunstrum v.
 Centene Corporation, No. 25-cv-05659 (S.D.N.Y.), seeks to represent investors who purchased or acquired Centene securities between December 12, 2024, and June 30, 2025, alleging violations of the Securities Exchange Act of 1934.